-- Increase Region interest and enthusiasm for members and prospective members - Supplement and augment Region Newsletters and Websites in promptly announcing and updating members on Region social and competitive events - Provide a forum for members to chat about events, announcements, favorite car models, availability of rare parts, technical issues, and more - Provide an open-source for sharing and viewing photos and videos of recent and historical Region events - Express fan enthusiasm for a favorite team or driver - And much more....
+- Increase Region interest and enthusiasm for members and prospective members - Supplement and augment Region Newsletters and Websites in promptly announcing and updating members on Region social and competitive events - Provide a forum for members to chat about events, announcements, favorite car models, technical issues, and other Porsche or PCA-related topics - Provide an open-source for sharing and viewing photos and videos of recent and historical Region events - And much more....

-In short, the social media open an entirely new world for the encouragement of our favorite automotive passion and can further interaction with other members and enthusiasts.
+In short, social media opens an entirely new world for the encouragement of our favorite automotive passion and can further interaction with other members and enthusiasts.